coenraadhuman/knowledge-share-notes/rust-language/basics.md

 # Generating a New Project

-Made simple using cargo: `cargo new hello-rust` (hello-rust being the project name).
+Made simple using cargo: `cargo new hello-rust` _(terminal based project with hello-rust being the project name)_.

 The project structure includes:
 ```